 - Firewall — Protects a computer network from malicious internet traffic.

-- Virtual private network (VPN) — Prevents internet service providers, governments, and cybercriminals from tracking and using private browsing data.
+- Virtual private network (VPN) — Keeps your online activities private and anonymous and prevents any third parties from tracking and using your browsing data.

 - Password manager — Generates secure passwords and auto-fills login fields and web forms (potentially obscuring them from keyloggers).